dmontag23/Neural-Network-Training-With-Multigrid/README.md

 - Eigen Version 3.3 or higher [found here](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)
 - Googletest Version 1.10 or higher [found here](https://github.com/google/googletest)

+Note that, in order for the code to work correctly, these packages need to be installed in such a way that they are avaliable to all projects on the operating system.
+For example, it is recommended to install the Eigen package using Cmake as described in the INSTALL file provided by Eigen.
+Similarly, [this article](https://www.srcmake.com/home/google-cpp-test-framework) describes how to install the Googletest Framework in the libraries folder on Ubuntu, which ensures that it can be used by any project.

 ## Downloading and Compiling the Code
 In order to use this code, clone or download the reposity into a directory of your choice.
 Create a *build* directory and then execute the following commands from that directory: